 As always, the end of the school year snuck up on me a little bit.
 I mean, don’t get me wrong; I was SO ready for the end of the year.
 But suddenly, I felt like “Holy moly!
 I need to get some student gifts!”
-I know not everyone gives their students going away gifts, but I like to give them a little something.
+I know not everyone gives end of the year student gifts, but I like to give them a little something.
+I definitely am intentional with how much money I spend on it.
 I ended up loving what I did this year and how I pulled everything together and I’ll likely do something very similar to it in the future.
 Also, most of what I bought was from Dollar Tree or things I already have at school and it really helped me keep costs down!
-Here are some of my ideas for student gifts from teachers at the end of the school year.
+Here are my end of the year student gifts.

 GIFTS FROM PEERS

 I love having my students take part in their gifts for each other.
 This project is pretty quick and is a great way for students to have something nice from their friends.
 On Monday, I checked out our mobile cart to do one.last.assessment and decided it would be fun to have the students create Wordles for each other.

 To start, I had each student type their name 5 times.
 Because Wordles increase the text size based on frequency, I wanted the students’ names to be prominent on their image.
 We generated character traits that we could use (all positive) and projected them on the board to help ensure they were spelled correctly.
 We then walked around to each computer Scoot style and added a character trait for that student.
 After going all the way through, students gave a quick look at their traits to be sure someone didn’t type something they shouldn’t.
 And because we went circular, I could identify who did it, if needed.